openwisp/openwisp-controller/README.rst

 .. image:: https://raw.githubusercontent.com/openwisp/openwisp-controller/docs/docs/devicegroups-piechart.png
    :alt: device groups piechart

-Active groups are groups which have at least one device in them while emtpy groups do not have any device assigned.
+Active groups are groups which have at least one device in them, while emtpy groups do not have any device assigned.

 Signals
 -------